Social media audit: Free template, checklists, and examples

 1. Locate all social media profiles

 To start, locate all existing social profiles for your business.
 Start by listing the ones you use regularly, but remember that this might not be enough.
-If your company created profiles in the past—especially before you had a social media strategy—and have since abandoned them, you’ll want to include these accounts in the audit.
+If your company created profiles in the past—especially before you had a social media strategy—and has since abandoned them, you’ll want to include these accounts in the audit.

 Spend time searching for your business name on Google and social media platforms to see what accounts you find.
-If you have multiple departments within your company that have different profiles, be sure to notate this as well.
+If you have multiple departments within your company that have different profiles, be sure to note this as well.

 The specific platforms you audit will vary based on your company, but may include: